hrbrmstr/tsuka/README.md

 unlikely to work on this more w/o serious prodding.
 It only handles CSS style rules and need 7 other enums covered from [`katana`](https://github.com/hackers-painters/katana-parser/blob/master/src/katana.h#L38-L48), plus the core cpp code need to be refactored into functions.
+Claus is more than capable of riffing off of the `katana` source (and I’ll gladly PR into that if needed), plus I’ve no desire to spend time building a massively general purpose R pacakge that has a chance of being steamrolled over by corporate-backed package development.

 You need to install the [`katana`](https://github.com/hackers-painters/katana-parser) C99 parser